Alka Lamba: Political career

 Lamba was only 19 years old when she began her political career in 1994 as a second year B.Sc. student.
 She joined the National Students' Union of India (NSUI), the student wing of the Congress party and was promptly given the responsibility of being Delhi State Girl Convener.
-After one year in 1995, she contested the Delhi University Students' Union (DUSU) election for the post of President and won by a huge margin.
-In 1996, she worked as All India Girl Convener for NSUI, and in 1997 she was appointed the President of all India (NSUI).
+In 1995, she contested the Delhi University Students' Union (DUSU) election for the post of President and won by a huge margin.
+In 1996, she worked as All India Girl Convener for NSUI, and in 1997 she was appointed President of NSUI.

 In 2002, she was appointed the General Secretary of All India Mahila Congress.
-In 2003, she unsuccessfully contested Delhi Assembly elections from Moti Nagar Constituency against the senior BJP leader Madan Lal Khurana.
+In 2003, she unsuccessfully contested Delhi Assembly elections from Moti Nagar constituency against the senior BJP leader Madan Lal Khurana.
 In 2006 she became a member of All India Congress Committee (AICC) and was appointed General Secretary of Delhi Pradesh Congress Committee (DPCC).
 At the same time she was also appointed Vice Chairperson of National Institute of Public Cooperation and Child Development (NIPCCD), an autonomous body of Ministry of Women and Child Development, Government of India.
 She was a Secretary All India Congress Committee (AICC) at the Indian National Congress from 2007 to 2011.
 She left Indian National Congress in December 2014 to join Aam Aadmi Party.
 In February 2015, Lamba contested Delhi Legislative Assembly election from Chandni Chowk constituency on Aam Aadmi Party's ticket.
 She defeated her nearest rival, Suman Kumar Gupta of Bharatiya Janata Party, by a margin of 18,287 votes.

 In September 2019, she quit the Aam Aadmi Party and rejoined the Indian National Congress party as she was disenchanted for quite some time with the AAP leadership.
 Lamba had openly disagreed with the AAP leadership regarding the passing of a resolution in December 2018 to revoke former prime minister Rajiv Gandhi's Bharat Ratna.

 Lamba has visited the UK, Russia, the US, China, and Venezuela to attend seminars and give speeches about women's empowerment, human rights and sustainable development in third world nations.
 In 2005, she visited Venezuela to attend the World Festival of Youth and Students.
 In 2006, she visited the US to attend a conference on international women's leadership programs.
 In 2007 and 2008, she visited London to attend the UN's International Widows Day and tourism and cultural festival.
 In 2008–2009, Lamba visited Nepal to attend a seminar on disaster management programs.
 In 2010, Lamba travelled across Brunei, Singapore, Bangladesh, Sri Lanka, Malaysia, and Maldives with the 2010 Delhi Commonwealth Games Queen's Baton Relay.

+Lamba took part in the Citizenship Amendment Act protests in 2019 along with the members of the Congress in Old Delhi.
+She also donned a hijab in solidarity with the people being targeted with discrimination under the CAA and NRC and protested against the introduction of the laws.